Your Corporation has negotiated an advantageous plan which protects your health and that of your loved ones.

 Unfortunately, no. Your insurance contract specifies that a travel credit issued by a travel service provider is considered a refund.
 You cannot therefore be reimbursed by your trip cancellation insurance for this travel credit, even if that is what you would have preferred.

-No. It is your duty to know the requirements before boarding and to ensure that you meet them.
-If you are not vaccinated or you are unable to prove that you have been vaccinated, and proof of vaccination is required for your destination or your conveyance, you cannot make a claim via your trip cancellation insurance.
+No. It is your responsibility to be aware of the requirements prior to boarding and to ensure that you meet them.
+If you do not have a valid passport or visa as required by your travel destination, you cannot make a claim under your trip cancellation insurance.
 Requirements may vary from country to country, and even from one travel service provider to another.
-It is therefore your responsibility to find out.
+That’s why it’s your responsibility to find out before you buy.